Tearsheet

 AI Analysis | Feedback

 David Bruton Smith was elected Chief Executive Officer of Sonic Automotive in September 2018 and Chairman of the Board in July 2022.
-He has been with Sonic's organization since 1998, serving in various leadership capacities including Executive Vice Chairman, Chief Strategic Officer, Vice Chairman, Executive Vice President, Senior Vice President of Corporate Development, and Vice President of Corporate Strategy.
-Earlier in his career, he worked as a Dealer Operator and General Manager for several Sonic dealerships.
-Mr. Smith also serves as a director and officer of Sonic Financial Corporation, the company's largest stockholder, and is a co-owner and director of Speedway Motorsports, a company founded by his father, Bruton Smith.
+He has served in Sonic's organization since 1998, holding various roles including Executive Vice Chairman and Chief Strategic Officer, Vice Chairman, Executive Vice President, Senior Vice President of Corporate Development, Vice President of Corporate Strategy, and Dealer Operator and General Manager of several Sonic dealerships.
+Mr. Smith is also a director and officer of Sonic Financial Corporation, the largest stockholder of Sonic, and a co-owner and director of Speedway Motorsports.

-Heath R. Byrd has served as Executive Vice President and Chief Financial Officer of Sonic Automotive since April 2013.
-He initially joined Sonic in November 2007 as Chief Information Officer and Vice President.
-Prior to his tenure at Sonic, Mr. Byrd held multiple leadership roles at HRAmerica, including President, Chief Operating Officer, and Chief Financial Officer.
-He was also a Manager in the Management Consulting Group at Ernst & Young, where he specialized in financial strategy and mergers & acquisitions, and served as Vice President of Operations at Union Memorial Hospital.
-Notably, Mr. Byrd was a partner and president of an IT and HR outsourcing company that he and his partners sold in 2007.
+Heath R. Byrd has served as Sonic's Executive Vice President and Chief Financial Officer since April 2013.
+He joined Sonic in 2007, initially serving as Vice President and Chief Information Officer from December 2007 to March 2013.
+Prior to joining Sonic, Mr. Byrd held various management positions at HR America, Inc., a workforce management firm, including a director, President and Chief Operating Officer, and Chief Financial Officer and Chief Information Officer.
+He also previously served as a Manager in the Management Consulting Division of Ernst & Young LLP.
+Mr. Byrd and his partners sold HR America in 2007.

 Jeff Dyke has over 25 years of experience in the automotive retail industry.
-He has been the President of Sonic Automotive since October 2018 and was elected to the company's Board of Directors in July 2019.
-Mr. Dyke joined Sonic in October 2005 as Vice President of Retail Strategy and subsequently held positions such as Division Vice President - Eastern Division, Division Chief Operating Officer – Southeast Division, and Executive Vice President of Operations.
-In his role as Executive Vice President of Operations, he was responsible for the direct oversight of Sonic's retail automotive operations and EchoPark Automotive.
+He has served as President of Sonic Automotive since October 2018 and was elected to the company's Board of Directors in July 2019.
+Mr. Dyke joined Sonic in October 2005 as the Vice President of Retail Strategy.
+His previous roles at Sonic include Division Vice President - Eastern Division, Division Chief Operating Officer – Southeast Division, and Executive Vice President of Operations, where he oversaw Sonic's retail automotive operations and EchoPark Automotive.
+Before joining Sonic, Mr. Dyke worked at AutoNation from 1996 to 2005, holding several leadership positions.

 AI Analysis | Feedback